I Love You (Cliff Richard song)

 "I Love You" is the fourth UK number-one hit single (and the second of the 1960s) by Cliff Richard and the Shadows.
 It was written by the Shadows' rhythm guitarist Bruce Welch.

-Released in November 1960, it was a Christmas No. 1 and stayed at the chart summit for two weeks, although it did not carry a traditional holiday theme.
+Released in November 1960, it was a Christmas No. 1 and stayed at the chart summit for two weeks, although unlike Richard's later Christmas No. 1 singles ("Mistletoe and Wine" and "Saviour's Day"), it did not carry a traditional holiday theme.
 The song also reached No. 1 in New Zealand. and also India (The Voice, Calcutta).

 It took until 1977 before another song entitled "I Love You" entered the UK Singles Chart.
 It was recorded by Donna Summer.